OlegGorj/Logrotate-to-S3-option1/README.md

 - notifempty: Don’t rotate empty files
 - create 640 root adm: Create new log files with set permissions/owner/group, This example creates file with user rootand group adm.
 In many systems, it will be root for owner and group.
 - sharedscripts: Run postrotate script after all logs are rotated.
 If this is not set, it will run postrotate after each matching file is rotated.
 - postrotate: Scripts to run after rotating is done.
-I.e, Apache is reloaded so it writes to the newly created log files.
-Reloading Apache (gracefully) lets any current connection finish before reloading and setting the new log file to be written to.
+I.e service reloaded so it writes to the newly created log files.
+Reloading service (gracefully) lets any current connection finish before reloading and setting the new log file to be written to.
 - prerotate: Run before log rotating begins